chef/chef-web-docs/content/custom_resources_notes.md

 ## "Old school" LWRPS

-This method is not recommended, but is preferable to writing library resources/providers (as described below).
-It has the same functionality as library providers, only you cannot subclass and must use mixins for code sharing (which is good).
+This method isn't recommended, but is preferable to writing library resources/providers (as described below).
+It has the same functionality as library providers, only you can't subclass and must use mixins for code sharing (which is good).

 in `resources/my_resource.rb`: